bharatkesari/tiago_custom/README.md

 ## Changing the Gripper
 Pass a gripper name to the end_effector argument to the launch file.
 Gripper names are located here: http://wiki.ros.org/Robots/TIAGo/Tutorials/Installation/Testing_simulation.

+## Configurations
+### objects.yaml
+Contains a dictionary called 'objects'.
+Within the dictionary, Gazebo object names are keys, and values are sub-dictionaries.
+Each sub-dictionary holds the keys 'offset' and 'direction'.
+These parameters define a point relative to the Gazebo object used as the goal point when navigating to the object.
+The 'offset' and 'direction' parameters are defined in the 'map' frame.

+### waypoints.yaml
+Contains a dictionary called 'waypoints'.
+The keys of the dictionary are strings naming each waypoint.
+The values of the dictionary are arrays defining the location and orientation of each waypoint (xyzrpy).
+The waypoints are relative to the 'map' frame.

+### boundaries.yaml
+TBD

+### transforms.yaml
+Contains a dictionary called 'transforms'.
+The keys of the dictionary are strings representing the names of reference frames.
+The values of the dictionsary are arrays defining transformation between the new frame and the 'map' frame.

+## Custom Service Types
+### ObjPose.srv
+The request is comprised of a string, and the response returns a geometry_msgs/Point and a Boolean.

+### StringBool.srv
+The request is comprised of a string, and the response returns a Boolean.

+### TwistBool.srv
+The request is comprised of a geometry_msgs/Twist, and returns a Boolean.

+## Custom Services
+### get_object_pose (ObjPose)
+Returns the location of an object in Gazebo.
+The name of the object is sent as the request.
+If the object is found, the 'success' field of the response is set to true.
+If the object is not found, the 'success' field of the response is set to false.

+### obj_nav (StringBool)
+Navigates the robot to an object in Gazebo.
+The object must have an entry in objects.yaml.
+Returns true if navigation is successful and false otherwise.

+### waypoints_nav (StringBool)
+Navigates the robot to a waypoint defined in waypoints.yaml.
+Returns true if navigation is successful and false otherwise.

+### pose_nav
+Navigates the robot to a point in the ‘map’ frame.
+Returns true if navigation is successful and false otherwise.